Rights of Employees

-There are many state and federal agencies that handle employment law claims in New Jersey and New York.
+There are many agencies that handle employment law claims in New Jersey and New York.
 Most of these agencies investigate claims, attempt to help the parties resolve their disputes, and make determinations or rulings when the parties cannot reach an amicable resolution.

 Below is a list of some of the key employment law agencies and the key claims they cover.
 While we did not list it each time, most (if not all) of these agencies also handle related retaliation claims.Federal Employment Law Agencies United States Equal Employment Opportunity Commission ("EEOC")

 - Title VII: Discrimination and harassment based on sex, race, color, national origin and religion.